 Pimento cheese!
 If you are from the South, you'll know exactly what I'm talking about, of course.
 You likely have your favorite way of making it and may even take issue with our recipe that follows.

-According to Robert Moss from Serious Eats, pimento cheese didn’t originate as a southern thing, but first made an appearance in the early 1900s when packaged cream cheese and canned pimentos became popular.
+According to Robert Moss on Serious Eats, pimento cheese didn't originate as a southern thing, but first made an appearance in the early 1900s when packaged cream cheese and canned pimentos became popular.

 If you have your own favorite pimento cheese recipe, or story to tell about it, please let us know in the comments!